gorillagraph/base-templates/README.md

 ## Usage

-1. Fork this repository to your own GitHub account.
+1. Fork this repository to your own GitHub account (For making it private, import the repository at https://github.com/new/import.
+Provide this repository URL and specify details like owner, name, and visibility).

 2. Configure the full name of your forked repository in the **Settings > Templates** section of the Developer Portal.
 This is necessary to set up the correct authorization for deployment automation.